opsdroid/opsdroid/docs/connectors/telegram.md

 - A Telegram account - to create a bot
 - A Bot API Token
-- A secure url where opsdroid is running (could be forwarded by ngrok)
+- A secure URL where opsdroid is running (could be forwarded by ngrok)

 _Note: To register a new bot, open Telegram, write **@BotFather** and type `/newbot`.
 Provide a name and username (ending in bot) and BotFather will give you your API Token._